09 Jun Do You Need To See A Podiatrist?

 - DON’T cut your nails into a ‘v’ shape!
 People are forever asking me if they should be cutting their nails down the sides into a ‘v’.
 I don’t know who started this rumour but it’s not good for your nails.
 Cut nails straight across.
 If you feel that you need to dig down around the sides then see a Podiatrist and let us do it professionally and correctly.

 Shoe tip: My favourite shoe for overall foot health?
-New balance have seamless uppers which are great for preventing rubbing.
+New balance has seamless uppers which are great for preventing rubbing.
 I love their new activewear range Cruz.

 Are you interested in being proactive about your health?
 Book an appointment today to receive your personalised health care action plan.